 Clutter is a major culprit in reduced productivity.
-Not only do you waste time trying to find what you need, it has a negative effect on morale.
+Not only do you waste time trying to find what you need, but it also has a negative effect on morale.
 Organizing your workspace will not only make you more productive, but you’ll feel better too.
-Go for wireless when it comes to your electronics to reduce the amount of cords snaking across the desk, or use cord clips to keep them tucked away.
+Go for wireless when it comes to your electronics to reduce the number of cords snaking across the desk, or use cord clips to keep them tucked away.
 Use a desk organizer to keep your pens, papers and other supplies neat and tidy.
-Bookcases with canvas bins can add a pop of color to the space and hide unsightly necessities.
+Bookcases with canvas bins can add a pop of color to space and hide unsightly necessities.

 3. Outdated Tech

 Keeping up with the latest technology can be overwhelming, but it is necessary.
 Your home office will need to be equipped with software that is compatible with what everyone else in your field is currently using.
-Nothing is more frustrating that not being able to view a file because your software doesn’t support it.
+Nothing is more frustrating than not being able to view a file because your software doesn’t support it.

 Make sure your hardware can handle all your work needs as well.
 An all-in-one printer will allow you to print, copy, scan and fax documents like a major corporation.
 Think about how you will communicate with others and purchase top-notch tech, such as video conferencing equipment.